LewisCM14/rock-paper-scissors/README.md

     * As is with the header and rules sections, the text for the Traditional game type in the buttons to direct you is uppercase and the Modern game type is lowercase.

-    * Dice icons are used to highlight the amount of moves in the respective game types.
+    * Dice icons are used to highlight the amount of moves types in the respective game types.

 **The Game Areas**